savaslabs/savaslabs.github.io/_case-studies/progressively-decoupled-react-solr.md

 project_highlights: [React JS, Apache Solr, Progressive Decoupling, Data-driven decision making]
 project_description: |
  With a desire to ease the ability to reserve Omega's in-person and online learning workshops through their website, we uncovered a means to improve conversions: enhance the user experience of search with React JS and Apache Solr.
 The end result: a faceted, snappy search application with spell-checking and auto-completion fed by two data sources embedded within Omega institute's website that vastly increased conversions!
+description: |
+ With a desire to ease the ability to reserve Omega's in-person and online learning workshops through their website, we uncovered a means to improve conversions: enhance the user experience of search with React JS and Apache Solr.
+The end result: a faceted, snappy search application with spell-checking and auto-completion fed by two data sources embedded within Omega institute's website that vastly increased conversions!
 project_objective: |
  World-class workshops and educators are fundamental to why people come to Omega's campuses and digital spaces.
 To provide an effective means for site visitors to _quickly_ discover and reserve an experience through the website is paramount to their organizational success.
 After multiple projects in partnership with Savas to strengthen and streamline e-commerce, purchasing experiential learning through the website has become core to their business.
 One KPI that informs financial and organizational success is e-commerce conversion rate.
 project_process: |